A- Z of Amesbury

-Children are expected to bring their full P.E. kit on Monday, keep it at school for the week and take it home on Friday for washing.
+Children are expected to bring their full P.E. kit on their PE days.
 Parents must write a note before or on the day, if a pupil is to be excused from a lesson.
 If this is long-term, it will require a GP's note.
 Pupils who forget their kit will be given alternative work to complete.

 In the playground, the children follow these rules:

-Take care of each other, play safe and friendly games (no personal toys), take turns, talk with the other person to work out my problem, tidy equipment away, line up quietly when the whistle goes.
-The children are supervised in the playground by at least 2-3 members of staff, depending on which playtime it is and how many children are out.
+Take care of each other, play safe and friendly games (no personal toys), take turns, talk with the other person to work out my problem, tidy equipment away, walk in quietly when the whistle goes.
+The children are supervised in the playground by enough members of staff, depending on which playtime it is and how many children are out.

 Queries and concerns

 If you have a concern about your child, please see the teacher in the first instance.
 If the concerns are not addressed or not addressed satisfactorily, please see the Head.
-Beyond that, matters can be raised with the Chair of Governors.
+Beyond that, matters can be raised with the Chair of Governors- Bev Small.
 A copy of our Complaints Procedure can be found on the school website.

 EYFS complaints to Ofsted - Parents are asked to note that these can be made in writing to Ofsted, Piccadilly Gate, Store Street, Manchester M1 2WD or by phone to 0300 123 4666.